RLAlpha49/Revolution-Idle-Sacrifice-Automation/README.md

    - If the button color matches `(219, 124, 0)`, clicks the button and restarts.
    - If not, repeats the first two steps.

+> [!NOTE]
-> **Note:** For consistent automation, auto-sell other zodiac rarities or wait for a 100% chance for an Immortal zodiac.
+> For consistent automation, auto-sell other zodiac rarities or wait for a 100% chance for an Immortal zodiac.
 The script relies on a consistent color at the zodiac slot.

 ---